idlesign/dja/docs/source/extras.rst

 This allows `{% if_name_is_mike name %}Hi, Mike!{% else %}Where is Mike?{% endif_name_is_mike %}`
 and alike constructions in templates.

-Th class exposes registerAsTag method to quick tag registration within a tag library:
+The class exposes registerAsTag method to quick tag registration within a tag library:

 .. code-block:: php